netotz/netotz.github.io/content/posts/solid.md

 **Coupling** refers to the degree of interdependence between modules.
 It measures how closely connected distinct modules are, and the strength of the relationships between them.

-The SRP aims for high cohesion and loose coupling.
+The Single Responsability Principle aims for high cohesion and loose coupling.

 ![](/images/modularization.png)